maxcan7/genetic_algorithm_konami_code/README.md

         ]
 ```

 Skipping to generation 20, while there is still high variability in just these first five players, we can see that the scores are getting much higher.
-In the full 25 players of this generation it's even more apparent.
+In the full 25 players of this generation it's even more apparent, but remember that mutation, or just random chance of selecting a bad gene during crossover, also reasonably explains this variability.

 ```
 Generation: 46